exasol/exasol-java-tutorial/testing-tutorial/doc/software_testing.md

 # Software Testing Todo List

-> The exmaple throughout the document
+> The example throughout the document
 >
 > * Right / role management
 > * Persist in a database (to force integration testing)

 All sections that have a ✅ checkmark are done.
 Notes can be removed.

-## Automatic vs. Manual
+## Automatic vs. Manual  ✅

 ### Speed is Quality ✅